 This law is intended to prevent unusually high and excessive noise levels, determined to be a public nuisance.
 Unfortunately, there’s no device to measure the noise levels, so law enforcement must rely on experience and training to determine if a vehicle exhaust system violates this law.

-What Traffic Laws were Downgraded in Virginia for 2022?
+What Traffic Laws have been Downgraded in Virginia?

 The law instituted on March 1, 2021, brought changes that downgraded some primary offenses to secondary offenses.
 Some notable downgrades include: